 While there is currently no known cure for RA, it is possible to manage the symptoms and even prevent severe joint and tissue damage.
-As an orthopedic specialist, Dr. Daniel C. Allison has extensive training and experience helping RA sufferers overcome the challenges of living with an inflammatory autoimmune disease.
+As an orthopedic specialist located in Los Angeles, CA, Dr. Daniel C. Allison has extensive training and experience helping RA sufferers overcome the challenges of living with an inflammatory autoimmune disease.
 To learn more about treating this condition, please contact our office to schedule an appointment at (310) 683-4586 today.Contact Us About Inflammatory Arthritis

 What is Rheumatoid Arthritis?

 Rheumatoid arthritis is an inflammatory disease in which the body’s immune system attacks the synovial membrane or the lining of the joints in the hands and feet.
 In some cases, other parts of the body may be affected by RA, including the eyes, skin, blood vessels, and lungs.
 The disease typically occurs after age 40 and overwhelmingly affects women more than men.